Chicago Air Shower Array: Specifications and design

 Plan view of the CASA-MIA detectors at Dugway Proving Grounds in Utah, USA.
-CASA consisted of 1089 scintillation detectors on a square 15 m x 15 m grid.
+CASA consisted of 1089 scintillation detectors on a square 15 m × 15 m grid.
 MIA consisted of 1024 scintillation counters arranged in 16 patches.
 Five small Cherenkov telescopes were co-located at the site and used for angular alignment.

 CASA was built to study the possibility of astrophysical sources of ultra high energy (UHE, E > 100 TeV) gamma-ray emission (see Science below).
 Gamma rays at these energies interact in the Earth's atmosphere to create an extensive air shower that propagates to the Earth's surface.
 At the surface, the shower consists predominantly of electrons/positrons, low-energy gamma rays, muons, and some hadrons, with a typical footprint on the ground of 50–100 m.
 (There is also a component of Cherenkov radiation reaching the ground that can be recorded by imaging atmospheric Cherenkov telescopes).
 An air shower array is a distributed set of particle detectors (scintillation detector, water Cherenkov detectors, etc.) spread out on the ground to record the passage of the shower particles.
 The primary particle direction is estimated from the relative arrival time of the shower hitting each detector; the primary particle energy is estimated from the number of particles recorded in each detector and from the lateral distribution of those measurements.

 Aerial view of the Chicago Air Shower Array (CASA) and associated detectors at Dugway Proving Grounds, Utah, USA.
 The CASA scintillation detectors are the white square boxes laid out on a 15-meter grid spacing.
 At the center of the array (left of center in this image) is the Fly's Eye II detector.

 Prior to CASA, air shower arrays were typically modest in size, typically consisting of 50-100 detectors covering an area of around 50,000 square meters.
 The plan for CASA was to build a much more sensitive experiment that would be much larger in size, use state-of-the-art electronics, and be coupled with a large array of muon detectors (MIA).
 The expectation was that showers initiated by gamma rays would contain far fewer muons compared to showers initiated by cosmic rays.
 The original plan was for an array of 1064 detectors, but the number was subsequently increased to 1089.

 Some of the key design features CASA-MIA were the following: